Hollywood star Martin Sheen combines acting with his social activism

-Martin Sheen, best known for his roles in Apocalypse Now and The Amazing Spider Man, makes his Indian debut with Ravi Kumar’s film, 'Bhopal: A Prayer for Rain', based on the Bhopal gas tragedy.
-The veteran actor talks about essaying the role of Union Carbide’s CEO, Warren Anderson, a ‘much-changed’ India and why he never ran for political office.
+Martin Sheen, who makes his Indian debut with Ravi Kumar's film, 'Bhopal: A Prayer for Rain', based on the Bhopal gas tragedy, talks about essaying the role of Union Carbide's CEO, Warren Anderson and more in candid chat

 In the film Bhopal: Prayer For Rain based on the Bhopal gas tragedy, which claimed thousands of lives on December 2 and 3 in 1984, Martin Sheen plays the much-hated Warren Anderson, the callous CEO of Union Carbide.
 Sheen chats with us about the challenges of playing such a character, his political stance, his impression of changed India and more.
 Excerpts from an interview with the revered actor, whose movie releases on December 5: